TITLE Chief Information Officer

 13. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development training, and attending training and/or courses as directed by the President.

-15. Contributes to the overall success of the division of Information Services by performing all other duties and responsibilities as assigned by the President.
+15. Contributes to the overall success of the Division for Information Services by performing all other duties and responsibilities as assigned by the President.